Top 6 Best Baseball Card Brands

 Outside of baseball, Fleer found success in other sports markets as well.
 Basketball cards especially became a massive boom for the company, and their cards still hold immense value today.
 The Michael Jordan Fleer rookie card is one of the most sought-after trading cards amongst all sports collectors.
 Fleer's unique releases and diverse sets of cards help the company maintain its profile and popularity today.

 Yet, with its now-iconic 2007 Elite Extra Edition set, which mainly focused on prospects and draft picks with an NCAA license, Donruss found a new avenue for success without needing team logos or player images.
-Sadly this victory did not save the company, and it eventually was bought by Panini in 2011, who has steered the brand back into success since its transition in ownership.
-Despite the lack of stability with ownership, the quality of the cards has never wavered, and they are still a valuable part of many collectors’ baseball card collections.
+Sadly this victory did not save the company, and it was eventually bought by Panini in 2011, who has steered the brand back into success since its transition in ownership.
+Despite the lack of stability with ownership, the quality of the cards has never wavered, and they are still a valuable part of many collectors’ collections.

 Which brand of baseball card is most valuable?

-The most valuable brand of baseball card can vary depending on the specific card, however Topps is generally the most constantly valuable baseball card brand.
+The most valuable brand of baseball card can vary depending on the specific card, however, Topps is generally the most constantly valuable baseball card brand.
 Topps is considered the leader of the industry, and rookie cards produced by Topps are often very highly sought after.
 For example, a graded 1/1 Mike Trout rookie card that Topps produced in 2011 sold for $1.05 million in 2021.

 What brand made the most expensive baseball card of all time?